 Outstanding MBAs on campuses worldwide

-The Council on Business & Society currently hosts 7 member schools: ESSEC Business School, FGV-EAESP, School of Management Fudan University, IE Business School, Keio Business School, Trinity College Dublin Business School, and Warwick Business School.
+The Council on Business & Society currently counts 9 member schools: ESSEC Business School, FGV-EAESP, School of Management Fudan University, IE Business School, Keio Business School, Smith School of Business, Stellenbosch Business School, Trinity College Dublin Business School, and Warwick Business School.

-Their campuses provide undergraduate, graduate and executive education programmes in Paris, Cergy, São Paulo, Shanghai, Madrid, Yokohama, Singapore, Rabat, London, Dublin and Coventry.
+Their campuses provide undergraduate, graduate and executive education programmes in Paris, Cergy-Pontoise, São Paulo, Shanghai, Madrid, Yokohama, Cape Town, Dublin, Singapore, Rabat, Kingston, London, and Coventry.

 The Council's schools are also ranked in the Which MBA? ranking carried out by The Economist.
 Under the Council on Business & Society alliance, they obtain truly global reach, their faculty working in partnership to produce insights and content into responsible leadership and CSR-related issues at the crossroads of business and society.
 Their unique, international prism is offered to students, participants, practitioners, companies and organisations wishing to promote a world in which business and management play a part in improving society and the common good.

 France, Singapore, Morocco